hashgraph/hedera-hts-demo/README.md

 # Hedera Token Service (HTS) demo

-This demo is a user interface written in Javascript (Vue.JS) to illustrate the use of the Hedera Token Service.
+This demo is a user interface written in Javascript (Vue.JS) to illustrate the use of the Hedera Token Service for loyalty points and giftcards usecase.
 When first launched, the demo will create three accounts as follows:
 * An account for the owner/admin of new tokens
 * Two accounts representing users (wallet holders) that will use the token, Alice and Bob
 * Another account representing a marketplace (escrow) for the purpose of holding tokens that have been offered for sale